CTJeffries/roadrage/ReadMe.txt

 //  s: Brake/Reverse
 //  a: Turn Left
 //  d: Turn Right
-//  v: Swap between 1st and 3rd person.
+//  v: Toggle view modes.
 //  h: Toggles horror mode.
 (THICK FOG).

 Right click to open the menu.
 Here you can change the amount of trees, the amount of bike men and reset the game.